-The president shall forward the committee recommendations to the chancellor prior to February 1 with his/her written comments.
+The president shall forward the committee recommendations to the chancellor by the end of the fourth week of the Spring term with his/her written comments.

 9.13 REJECTION BY CHANCELLOR

 Should the chancellor choose not to forward a Sabbatical Leave Committee recommendation to the Board of Trustees, he/she will notify the committee in writing of his/her action and reasons thereof.